The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

-The electric voltage contribution is unidirectional, the two-component thermodynamic contributions, depending on the concentrations, can be positive or negative.
-If choosing the zero potential at the middle of the electric potential, we can interpret that the concentration combinations maintain their ionic concentrations (and so also thermodynamic voltage contributions) independently on both sides starting from a zero potential level.
-They generate potentials autonomously in the segments proximal to the opposite surfaces of the membrane.
-The electric charge on the membrane creates another voltage independently.
+In Fig.~\ref{fig:RestingPotential3}, the electrical voltage contribution is unidirectional.
+In contrast, the two-component thermodynamic contributions, which depend on the concentrations, are bidirectional.
+If choosing the zero potential at the middle of the electrical potential, we can interpret that the concentration combinations maintain their ionic concentrations (and so also thermodynamic voltage contributions) independently on both sides, starting from a zero potential level.
+They generate potentials autonomously in the segments proximal to the opposite membrane surfaces.
+The electrical charge on the membrane generates an additional voltage independently.
 However, that voltage must fit between the two thermodynamic voltages.
-Any deviation in the potentials starts a current directing the concentrations and voltages toward a balanced state.
-The process is complex: the sum of surface concentration of ions must be the same on both sides for the condenser and the ratios on the intracellular and extracellular sides must be adjusted to satisfy the conditions
+Any deviation in potential between the intracellular and extracellular sides initiates a current that drives the concentrations and voltages toward a balanced state.
+The process is complex: the sum of surface concentration of ions must be the same on both sides for the condenser, and the ratios on the intracellular and extracellular sides must be adjusted to satisfy the conditions

-In a balanced state, the left sides are zero: at the contact point between the electrolyte and the membrane there are no potential differences, while in perturbed state they are non-zero and so they represent the driving forces for restoring the balance.
-(Recall that the ions are slow and that the local electric and concentration gradients control the local potentials.)
-From the derivation, follows that
+In a balanced state, the left sides are zero: at the contact point between the electrolyte and the membrane, there are no potential differences, while in a perturbed state, they are non-zero and so they represent driving forces for restoring the balance.
+(Recall that the ions are slow and that the local electrical and concentration gradients control the local potentials.)
+From the derivation, it follows that

+Our statement is the precise mathematical formulation of that "Thus ions are subject to two forces driving them across the membrane: (1) a \textit{chemical driving force}, a function of the concentration gradient across the membrane, and (2) an \textit{electrical driving force}, a function of the electrical potential difference across the membrane."~\cite{PrinciplesNeuralScience:2013}, page~129.
+Fig.~\ref{fig:RestingPotential3} quantitatively underpins that "action potential generation in nearly all types of neurons and muscle cells is accomplished through mechanisms similar to those first detailed in the squid giant axon in early research by \gls{HH}"~\cite{MembranePotentialMoleculesNetworks:2014}. \textit{In all species, the chemical and thermodynamic processes keep a balance in the cells of different construction in both resting and transient states.}

+According to the above derivation, we consider three characteristic segments in the neuron.
+In the middle, we have an electrostatically charged isolator plate with positive and negative charge carriers on its two surfaces and none inside, so it has a homogeneous electrical field.
+The magnitude of the field depends only on the total concentration of the corresponding ions in the segments.
+On both sides are ionic solutions of different compositions.
+If the membrane is permeable for the ions, they can move from one segment to the other as the resultant field dictates, until the fields get balanced.